Velocidex/velociraptor-web/content/docs/vql_reference/event/_index.md

 ## watch_monitoring
 <span class='vql_type pull-right'>Plugin</span>

 Watch clients' monitoring log.
 This is an event plugin.
-If client_id is not provided we watch the global journal which contains events from all clients.
+This plugin will produce events from all clients.

 Arg | Description | Type
 ----|-------------|-----
-client_id|A list of client ids to watch.
-If not provided we watch all clients.|string artifact|The event artifact name to watch|string (required) source|An optional artifact named source|string
+artifact|The event artifact name to watch|string (required)

 ## watch_syslog